HipDysplasia/Destiny2Netlimiting-Macros/README.md

 # Installation / Setup Checklist

 1. Install **AutoHotkey v2**.
-2. Set Destiny 2 to the resolution used by the macros: **2304x1440**, or edit every hard-coded coordinate if using another resolution.
+2. Select the resolution from the dropdown menu to match the resolution of your Destiny 2.
 3. Make sure the significant Destiny 2 keybinds match this README:
    - `2` = Energy weapon
    - `I` = Character menu